Our Favourite Shop: Release

 The majority of the album's material was released (with different sequencing and packaged with an entirely different cover design) in the USA as Internationalists by Geffen Records (which has been a sister label to Polydor Records, the band's UK label, since 1998, under Universal Music Group).

-Most countries (except for the original UK pressing) omitted the track "The Stand Up Comic's Instructions" as it was believed that its satire of racist attitudes would be misunderstood.
+Included on the UK, US, and Canadian pressings, most countries omitted the track "The Stand Up Comic's Instructions" as it was believed that its ironic satire of racist attitudes would be misunderstood.
 The guest vocalist was the black British comedian, Lenny Henry imitating comedians such as Bernard Manning and Jim Davidson.
-It was included on the UK, US, and Canada pressing.

 Critical reception

+While receiving some mixed reviews on its release in 1985, it was widely considered to be the band's best work by contemporary critics.

 In his "Consumer Guide" column for The Village Voice, Robert Christgau wrote: "One reason Paul Weller's rock and roll never convinced non-Brits was his reedy voice, which he has no trouble bending to the needs of the fussy phonographic cabaret he undertook so quixotically and affectedly after retiring the Jam.
 I'm sure the move has cost him audience, but the new format suits the specifics of his socialism."

 Retrospectively, Stephen Thomas Erlewine of AllMusic wrote that Our Favourite Shop "was still quite eclectic, but it didn't seem as schizophrenically diverse as Café Bleu", praising it as a "more cohesive and stronger" album.

 Track listing

 All songs written by Paul Weller, except where noted.

-Later CD issues included "Shout to the Top!" ("Vision Quest" Version) as a bonus track.
+Later CD issues included "Shout to the Top!"
+(Vision Quest Version) as a bonus track.